WRAP-workshop/WRAP-workshop.github.io/submission.md

-Authors are invited to submit full papers with unpublished, original work of not more than 8 pages of double column text using single spaced fonts on pages of 8.5 x 11 inches (this limit includes all figures, content etc but does not include references).
+Authors are invited to submit full papers with unpublished, original work of not more than 8 pages of double column text using single spaced fonts on pages of 8.5 x 11 inches (this limit includes all figures, content and references).
 Up to four additional pages may be purchased at the following
 prices: $100 for one page, $300 for two, $600 for three, and $1000 for four.
 All papers should be formatted to use the IEEE conference proceedings, the template and guidelines are available